Are you purchasing a new home in Orlando? Royalty Real Estate Boutique, Inc. can help.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your application.

-This estimate depends on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and fall within a precise range of accuracy.
-I'll go over the estimate and let you know if it all looks all right.
+The estimate is formed from the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a tight range of accuracy.
+I'll examine the estimate and let you know if everything looks permissible.

 Then it's time to close on your house.
-This will most likely happen at a title company or escrow office and will likely be a smooth and pleasant affair.
+This will likely occur at a title company or escrow office and is often a smooth and hassle-free occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything, simply contact me at 407-380-6363 or e-mail me at .
+And if you need anything, make sure you call me at 407-380-6363 or e-mail me at .